NBKRedSpy/QM_MouseMoveTransfer/README.md

 Thanks to Discord users Kashmyrr and Raigir for the mod idea.

 # Change Log
+## 1.2.1
+* Fix for the audio incorrectly being muted too much.

 ## 1.2.0
 * Upgraded the activation keys to key chords.
 * Added the option to not disable the transfer sound.